Dennis Skillicorn: Crime spree and manhunt

-After serving 13 years and a half of his sentence, Skillicorn was paroled in November 1992 and returned to live in Kansas City, but was required to enroll himself into a drug rehabilitation center ran by The Salvation Army.
+After serving 13.5 years of his sentence, Skillicorn was paroled in November 1992 and returned to live in Kansas City, but was required to enroll himself into a drug rehabilitation center run by The Salvation Army.
 During his time there, he befriended a man named Allen L. Nicklasson, a 22-year-old violent felon and fellow drug addict.
 In late August 1994, the pair, accompanied by 17-year-old Tim DeGraffenreid, decided to go buy drugs together after leaving the rehabilitation center and got in DeGraffenreid's 1983 Chevrolet Caprice, whereupon they headed towards St. Louis.

-Along the way, their car broke down near Kingdom City, and after having trouble starting it for a day, they then broke into a nearby house to steal money and guns.
+Along the way, their car broke down near Kingdom City, and after having trouble starting it for a day, they broke into a nearby house to steal money and guns.
 They then paid to have the car fixed, but it had too many issues and eventually broke down again near Kingdom City on August 24.
-While they were attempting to fix it, the trio were approached by 47-year-old Richard Drummond, a supervisor for AT&T from Excelsior Springs who offered to help them out.
-Nicklasson then held him at gunpoint and ordered him to go into the car, where the three men drove away in his 1994 Dodge Intrepid.
+While they were attempting to fix it, the trio were approached by 47-year-old Richard Drummond, a supervisor for AT&T from Excelsior Springs, who offered to help them out.
+Nicklasson held him at gunpoint and ordered him to get back into his car, after which all four men drove away in his 1994 Dodge Intrepid.
 Along the way, Skillicorn and Nicklasson decided to get rid of Drummond, driving to a field near Higginsville, where Nicklasson shot Drummond in the back of the head.
-The trio then attended a party in Blue Springs, and after that, DeGraffenreid left them and went into hiding, while Skillicorn and Nicklasson pressed on.
+The trio then attended a party in Blue Springs.
+DeGraffenreid left them at that point and went into hiding while Skillicorn and Nicklasson pressed on.